gaurav-bhardwaj03/Uruv/README.md

 _WHITESPACE_ `throughput_per_second`

 ## 3. Running the workloads from the paper
+Each subdirectory - _Uruv_, *OpenBwTree* and _vcas_bst_ contains `run_benchmarks.sh`
-The script `run_benchmarks.sh` builds the code and runs the executable for you.
+which builds the code and runs the executable for you.
 It runs all workloads from the paper and can be run using the command `bash run_benchmarks.sh`.
 NOTE, the default script expects a dataset of size 500 million split across 80 files to be already generated.
-Change the value of 80 in the script to the max logical threads in your system for best performance.
+If you haven't generated the dataset yet, please follow Section 1 for instructions on how to do so.
+Change the value of 80 for every workload in the script to the max logical threads in your system for best performance.

 Each workload in `run_benchmarks.sh` runs 10 times and so you'll find 10 lines per workload in the file `final_benchmarks.txt`.
 NOTE,